ibm-cloud-docs/codeengine/build.md

 You can now create an application or job from your container image.
 See [Deploying applications](/docs/codeengine?topic=codeengine-application-workloads) and [Running jobs](/docs/codeengine?topic=codeengine-kn-job-deploy).

-Want more code examples?
+Looking for more code examples?
 Check out the [Samples for IBM Cloud Code Engine Github repo](https://github.com/IBM/CodeEngine){: external}.
 {: tip}